vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/overview.md

 **How Does Application Toolkit Work?**

-Start the workshop to deploy an application and explore behind-the-scenes to understand how it moves from source to deployment!
+Start the workshop to deploy an application and explore behind-the-scenes to understand how the workload moves from source code to deployment!